Kavisha4/Sahaj_Backend_APIs/README.md

 ------

-## Problem statement
+## Problem trying to be addressed

-You are writing an application for the digital marketplace for women entrepreneurs where they can list their businesses to get a wider audience.
-You have been assigned to work on the backend side of the platform.
-Given the short time to market, the client has already hired a team who are experts in building HTTP applications.
-They have built the HTTP layer for you, but they are struggling to implement the functionalities of the application.
-That’s where you come into the picture.
-You need to implement the below 4 functionalities.
+Writing an application for the digital marketplace for women entrepreneurs where they can list their businesses to get a wider audience.
+Work on the backend side of the platform.
+Given the short time to market-Need to implement the below 4 functionalities.

 1. Create a Business Listing
 2. Search for a specific Business Listing based on ID